 Usually, when we do a gut renovation, we are integrating paint color and furnishings selections throughout the process.
 Decorating services are also offered as a stand-alone service or we can tackle furnishings post-renovation, if you need a breather.

 CUSTOM FLOOR PLANS

 Detailed floor plans and elevations will be produced for your renovation project.
 A set of plans is the basis for contractor bids and Board review.
 Drafting for smaller projects is done by the hour.
-For larger projects, drafting fees are quoted on a project-by-project basis after the initial consultation.
-A set of drawings typically costs $3,000—7,000.
-If the project requires DOB (Department of Buildings) filing, additional drafting and permit fees will apply.
+For larger projects, fees are quoted on a project-by-project basis.
+A set of drawings typically costs $3,000—10,000.
+If the project requires Department of Buildings (DOB) filing, additional drafting and permit fees will apply.

-There is an art to presenting your alteration to the managing agent in a way that makes approval more streamlined.
-When DOB filing is required, my expeditors will handle that end of the process.
-We’ll traffick plans through a series of engineer reviews, as well as oversee additional documentation, such as contractor insurances, licenses and other required documentation.
+There is an art to presenting any alteration to the managing agent.
+When DOB filing is required, a specialized approvals team will traffick your submission through a series of building and agency reviews, as well as oversee paperwork such as contractor insurances, licenses and other required documentation.
 Simple renovations typically take 4-6 months to gain approvals; more complicated renovations often require 10-12 months.